Advanced GTO, Cash Games, Poker Basics, Poker Strategy, Tournaments

 Poker solvers are modern tools used to calculate Game Theory Optimal strategies, also referred to as solves, solutions, or solver outputs.

-Contrary to popular belief, poker solvers don’t actually know how to play poker but rather use a set of simulations from the beginning each and every time they run a hand, adjusting strategies through trial and error until they reach a Nash Equilibrium solution, which is perfectly balanced.
+Contrary to popular belief, poker solvers don’t actually know how to play poker; rather, they use simulations from the beginning each time they run a hand, adjusting strategies through trial and error until they reach a Nash Equilibrium, which is perfectly balanced.

 Equilab is a free poker solver that can help you study the equities of different ranges and hands.